loanmarket/career-ladder/Engineering.md

 - I invest in sustainable delivery, maintaining professional standards and striking a pragmatic balance between idealistic purity and business pressures.
 - I am typically the first one to take responsibility for reducing waste in our process.
 - I am comfortable performing business analysis work.
-I help Product and Engineering Managers to clarify their product vision and turn it into a roadmap and then pitches, collaborating with them to reach a shared understanding of what should and can be built.
+I help Product and Engineering Managers to clarify their vision and help turn it into a roadmap and then pitches, collaborating with them to reach a shared understanding of what should and can be built.
 - I recognise problems with my team and proactively engage with relevant leaders as needed to prevent or resolve them quickly.

+### I am adaptable

+- I realise that there are many tools that can solve a given problem and each have their own pros and cons.
+- I can adapt to a given situation and can learn and implement new technologies with very short notice.

 #### I am emerging as a thought leader in technology and architecture.

 - I have a wide understanding of software development technology and practices, backed by extensive practical experience.
 - I am confident making architectural decisions taking concerns like infrastructure, identity management, security, scalability, performance, concurrency and maintainability into consideration.
-- I am comfortable with transparently assessing risk, making recommendations, escalating appropriately and dealing with the consequences along the way.
 - I can apply my technical abilities to productively solve business problems with confidence and pragmatism.
-- I am comfortable performing business analysis work.
-I help Product and Engineering Managers to clarify their product vision and turn it into a roadmap and then pitches, collaborating with them to reach a shared understanding of what should and can be built.
 - I use my skills, speed and knowledge to help my team be very productive.

-#### I am significantly investing back into Loan Market.
+#### I am investing back into Loan Market.

+- I am becoming a trusted voice in Loan Market and my opinions and ideas seem to carry some weight.
 - I am mentoring another team member, deliberately helping them to round out their skill set.
 - I am sharing my on-the-job learning and experiences with others so they can be more effective in their roles.
 - I am known as someone who looks for opportunities to invest into the business.

+---

 ## Lead Engineer
 > I am a well-rounded developer, architect, problem solver and leader of people.
 I am trusted to lead teams to deliver a small number of pitches from inception to their successful completion.
+>
+> 🔀 This role is the start of the Management track.

 #### I am becoming a respected and trusted leader of people.

 - I am emerging as a leader of people.
 - I can confidently step outside my comfort zone and adapt quickly to new team situations.
 - I am comfortable diving head-first into moderately risky environments with relatively little upfront information and oversight.
-- I am confident making architectural decisions taking concerns like infrastructure, identity management, security, scalability, concurrency and maintainability into consideration.
 - I am comfortable with transparently assessing risk, making recommendations, escalating appropriately and dealing with the consequences along the way.
-- I am comfortable with building a product vision with a Product Manager and Engineering Manager based on their business needs, regardless of whether this involves technology or otherwise.
-- I am proficient at leading software projects using agreed practices.
 - I can confidently and charismatically pitch ideas and influence my teams decisions.
 - I am an adept communicator, and can effectively steer technical and non-technical conversations to positive outcomes over any medium.